-This switch can be mounted in a standard 19-inch equipment rack or on a desktop or shelf.
+The switch units can be mounted in a standard 19-inch equipment rack or on a desktop or shelf.
 Mounting instructions for each type of site follow.

 Rack Mounting

 Before rack mounting the switch, pay particular attention to the following factors: